 We reviewed the different reasons a furnace may not be blowing hot air.
 With this information, you can start to get an understanding of what the underlying issue is once a technician inspects your furnace.
 This information also helps converse with the technician as they explain the problem behind a lack of hot air in your furnace.

 Every furnace is different, yet the causes behind why it may not blow hot air are similar.
-Since 2007, we at Monkey Wrench Plumbing, Heating & Air have encountered these issues and helped restore heating for homes across Los Angeles and the surrounding neighborhoods.
+Since 2007, we at Monkey Wrench Plumbing, Heating, Air & Electric have encountered these issues and helped restore heating for homes across Los Angeles and the surrounding neighborhoods.

 If your furnace isn’t blowing hot air, contact us using one of the buttons below or visit our online HVAC repair scheduler to book an appointment.